petersing/E-Commerce-Front-End-/README.md

 ## Description

 This project is just a front-end website and does not include any back-end server data, which will be created in another github repository

+## Declare

+This server is still under development, not yet in production, there may be many bugs, welcome to report